 - Grab your notebook or planner.

 - Brain dump!
-Write down everything you need to accomplish that day (or the next).
+Write down everything you need to accomplish that day at work (or the next).

 - Differentiate between tasks you need to do and would like to do.

 - Prioritize, group and schedule tasks in a way that makes most sense for you.